DIS-SIN/Evalhalla/README.md

 This is only aimed to serve as a proof of concept.
 POC Alpha technology.
 Expect changes.

-The code base here has been through many quick and loose changes, so we don't recommend using this as your production starting point, but instead use it to quickly test out some ideas so you can get the right requirements in place to build a prod-worthy MVP.
+The code base here has had many different experimental features added and removed over the course of iterating on it, so we don't recommend using this as your production starting point (our suggestion is to base it on a collection of microservices that provide profile, user auth, and leverage some kind of graph enabled backend like Prisma to really capitalize on the potential.)

-Our first POC was built in under 30 days and helped answer a ton of questions, and let us try things out with real users and get real feedback to help inform our way forward.
-The POC doesn't have a bunch of feature's we'd want in a prod-ready version (such as profiles, user-auth, various admin level functions for administration of surveys, there's no mailer to send out links to a distribution list etc).
-But those parts are pretty common to most apps, we wanted to answer the unknown questions first.

 The goal here is to answer questions like "do users want dashboards that build themselves", "will users write in markdown", "is there value in being able to build a survey, dash, and app without having to code".

+Experiment early.
+Correct often.
+Listen to your users more than you listen to yourself.